alexj-lee/testblog/src/routes/content/docker-singularity.md

 <br>

+> Note: this is a guide I made for a student I was TA'ing for, and I thought it might be useful to others.
+I tried to make it relatively comprehensive, but it is not meant to be a complete guide and the language is meant to not be really, really technical.

 # What are Docker and Singularity/Apptainer?

-Note: this is a guide I made for a student I was TA'ing for, and I thought it might be useful to others.
-I tried to make it relatively comprehensive, but it is not meant to be a complete guide and the language is meant to not be really, really technical.

 The main idea of these softwares, which are referred to as *containerization* softwares, is to encapsulate a programming environment in a single file.